QA Level 3 Award in First Aid at Work (RQF)

 First Aid At Work Course Timetable & Preparation

-This First Aid at Work course is usually available 3 times a month, with the 2 face-to-face course days typically from 08:30 or 09:00 start until 15:30 or 16:00 daily respectively.
-The equivalent to 1 day spent completing the online module will be done in the participant’s own time.
+This First Aid at Work course is usually available 3 times a month from 08:30 or 09:00 start until 15:30 or 16:00 daily respectively.
+The equivalent to 1 day spent completing the online module will be done in the participant's own time.
 We operate from venues around North Wales and the North West.
-If you wish us to conduct the course on your own premises, flexibility can be offered around the clock on a 24/7 basis.
+If you wish us to conduct the course on your own premises, we can offer around the clock flexibility.

 Not all of the venues we use provide food, so we recommend you bring your own lunch unless advised otherwise.
 We will send joining information when you book the course, and information on local amenities.